Revised: June 2023

 Section 1.
 Duties of Cabinet Officers

-The President shall preside at the annual membership meeting, all other general membership meetings and all Executive Board meetings.
+The President shall preside at the Annual Membership meeting, all other general membership meetings and all Executive Board meetings.
 The President shall have overall supervision of the plans for any special general membership meeting.
 The President, or an Executive Board Member appointed by the President, shall be the official representative of IACAC at meetings of other organizations or on such occasions where representation has been requested or is deemed desirable.
-The President shall perform such other duties as are provided for in these By-Laws or as assigned by the Executive Board or the general membership and shall submit an annual report to the general membership at the Annual Membership Meeting.
-The President, if eligible, shall serve as a delegate to the NACAC Assembly in accordance with the NACAC By-Laws.
+The President shall perform such other duties as are provided for in these By-Laws or as assigned by the Executive Board or the general membership and shall submit an annual report to the general membership at the Annual Membership meeting.
 The President shall automatically succeed to the office of the Most Recent Active Past President upon completion of their term.

 The President-Elect shall assume the duties of the President in the absence of the President and shall act as chairperson of the Conference Committee.
 The President-elect shall automatically succeed to the office of the President upon completion of their term.